Tuesday, 12 October 2021

 During the process, I was given open hands to contact every single department that may help me collect the relevant information.
 What I didn’t expect was that I would be talking to 36 people from different departments to find out that some of these costs were duplicated, some didn’t match, some were inaccurate, some stored in local spreadsheets and some in local software applications.
 It took me quite a time to make sense of these data but along the way I learned a lot about what the disconnect of cost data really means.

 Following the concerns in relation to the growing number of loss-making ground handling incidents at the base airport, managers were eager to find out if there are any internal issues that contribute to these losses and see if this can be improved.
 As a result, we came up with the following relational action map.
 It compared reported operational reasons of disruptions with cross-functional causes.
-It was the result of several cross-functional meetups organised to discuss possible actions and assign responsibilities for monitoring the progress.
+It was the result of several cross-functional meetups organised to discuss possible actions and assign responsibilities for monitoring the progress

 This approach can be used to identify origins of disruption problems and make action plans in different situations for different needs of leaders, managers, and strategists.